stephanepechard/autodc/README.md

 Limitations
 -----------
 Two main limitations are known and unlikely to be corrected in any way.
-The first one is that images are not renamed, which is convenient in dedicated softwares when pictures are imported.
+The first one is that pictures are not renamed, which is convenient in dedicated softwares when pictures are imported.
 The used name is then the name given by the digital camera.
 Images are separated in directories named after the camera model.
 But if you plug different